-On cloudy days or evenings, we will still have lectures or video presentations to offer our visitors.
+On cloudy days or evenings, we will still offer lectures or video presentations to our visitors.

-For those that can not make our Public Viewing events, there are various astronomical viewings offered locally, to the public, such as in:
+For those that can not make our Public Viewing events, there are various astronomical viewings available through out the state, to the public, such as in:

-We have a new 14 inch Celestron Edge HD Schmidt-Cassegrainian telescope that is mounted on a new Losmandy Titan 50 Equatorial Drive system.
+FAU has a 14" Celestron Edge HD Schmidt-Cassegrainian telescope that is mounted on a new Losmandy HGM Titan Equatorial Drive system.
 Plus, we have upgraded to a new Daystar 0.5Å Quantum Professional Edition Hydrogen-α filter.
-This offers us an image uniformity that has a peak transmission guaranteed within a FWHM of 0.5Å to enable us to see prominences "live" on the Sun's chromosphere.
+This offers us an image uniformity that has a peak transmission guaranteed within a FWHM of 0.5Å to beautifully enable us to see prominences "live" on and above the Sun's chromosphere.
 All of these new additions were made possible by FAU students through a grant from the FAU's Technology Fee.